List of Marvel Comics characters: A: Atum

 Atum (also known as Demogorge) is a being in the Marvel Universe, named after the Egyptian god Atum.
 The character, created by Alan Zelenetz, first appeared in Thor Annual #10 in 1982.

 Atum is the son of the entity known as the Demiurge and the Elder God Gaea.
 A golden humanoid imbued with the power of the Sun itself, Atum kills the warring Elder Gods and, absorbing their life force, is changed by their evil energies and devolves into a huge, hulking demonic being—Demogorge, the God Eater.
 Only Chthon and Set survive by fleeing into alternate dimensions.
 With Gaea the only Elder God remaining, the God Eater sheds the Elder Gods' energies and becomes Atum, journeying to the Sun and hibernating there.
 During this long period of hibernation, Atum takes on the identity of Ammon-Ra and forms the Ogdoad, the primordial gods of ancient Egypt.

 Thousands of years later, a group of eight Death Gods from various pantheons combine their mystical might to join all the Hells into one vast dimension.
 This act forces the reemergence and intervention of the Demogorge, who consumed all but the fleeing Hela.
 A champion from each pantheon is sent to stop Demogorge and prevent further disaster.
 Led by Thor, the champions find the God Eater and battle it.
 Demogorge is defeated by Thor, who plunges into one of its orifices and attacks the God Eater's inner workings.
 Damaged beyond repair, the entity can no longer contain the energies it has consumed and releases all the previously consumed gods, and restores the Hells to their rightful dimensions.

 In Secret Invasion, the alien Skrulls invade Earth at the behest of their deities, Kly'bn and Sl'gur't.
 A cadre of gods consisting of Hercules, Snowbird, Amatsu-Mikaboshi and Ajak is formed to combat the Skrull gods, with Atum joining the Earthly pantheon at the request of Horus.
 He compares himself to a shepherd defending his flock, which he will one day eat.
 During the confrontation, Atum is killed after trying to devour Sl'gur't, who tears him apart from the inside.

-Later, after Thor is slain battling the evil Serpent, his divine soul travels to an afterlife for gods, where he joins many other deities who appear to have died and are all on their way to be devoured by Demogorge; apparently a being such as he can never truly be destroyed.
-Nevertheless, Thor defeats him by smashing his heart after entering his body, and escapes him once again.